NinjaTycoon/quarkus-mailer-reproducer/README.md

-# code-with-quarkus Project
+# quarkus-mailer-reproducer Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This is a reproduction of [this Quarkus Mailer SMTP TLS issue](https://github.com/quarkusio/quarkus/issues/18329).

 ## Testing the Mailer